 Step 2: Read aloud, choosing either one single reader or reading in "popcorn" style.

 Make sure all participants have paper and something to draw or write with.
 You may want to model this activity by reading a short portion of the text and asking participants to freely draw or write.
 After reading aloud, you can ask participants to hold up their drawings or writings to show each other.
 You could also encourage participants to draw on the same large poster board or butcher paper so they are physically making meaning in the same space.

 Virtual Adaptation: If you are using Zoom or Google Hangouts, you can use a shared Google Slides document to create works.
 This platform allows participants to view each others' works while they are making them.
 If everyone is using paper, you can ask participants to hold their work up to the camera, or take a photo of their work and email it after a reading break.
 This process of collective looking and borrowing from each other is important to jamming.

 After reading aloud, you can ask participants to engage in further textual or visual analysis by returning to the text and choosing a challenging and important quote or moment that really stuck out to them.
 Working individually or in groups, participants can use the jamming process to create as many images as possible in response to the quote in the allotted time.

 Step 3: After the text has been read aloud, participants should display all the works that they created.
 This collective sharing allows participants to observe and reflect on what they have made, and an opportunity to select one drawing to use in their final art-making project.
 Please move on to the Gallery Walk exercise to support student sharing.

 Gallery Walk A: In-Person Activity

-As a group, participants can share their reflections and begin deciding the focus of their the final artwork.
-Participants can underline a few sentences they wish to read aloud (a strategy called “bracketing”).
-You could nominate someone to keep track of key ideas or words by writing them out as participants share.
+To conclude the activity, students can share their written responses as a group.
+You can ask students to get started by underlining a few sentences they wish to read aloud—a strategy called “bracketing”.
+You could also nominate someone to keep track of key ideas or words by writing them down as participants share.